U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models: Scaling Trend by Difficulty Level: U-shape vs. Inverted-U

 \subsubsection{Measuring Question Difficulty Level}

-For a sample question $q$ of a downstream task, we define its difficulty level $D_{q}$ to be the average performance on $q$ based on the chosen performance metric (binary Brier Score in this paper) across all $L$ LLM models smaller than the emergence threshold $T$ for that downstream task:
+For a question $q$ of a downstream task with emergence threshold $T$, we define its difficulty level $D_q$ to be the question-level TC Brier score that takes as samples the outputs on question $q$ from all $L$ LLMs smaller than the emergence threshold $T$.
+More specifically, we define